-You can always, however, vote electronically for the CHALLENGERS using their electronic proxy card soon to be available on www.votepal.com/.
-It will have a data field that you can "write-in" any legal SEC AAG candidate in this contest you want.
-But you must include an authorized legal form of proxy, which must be mailed or faxed to The AAG CHALLENGER PROXY COMMITTEE c/o Steve Nieman, PO Box 602, Brush Prairie, WA 98606 or fax to (360) 666-6483.
+At this point in time, it appears that only AAG 401(k) employee stockholders whose plan is administered by Vanguard may be able to vote electronically for the CHALLENGERS using their electronic proxy card soon to be available on www.votepal.com/.
+The reason being that this group of stockholders do not require a legal form of proxy, and Vanguard has published its voting instruction that will uniquely require ADP to count this vote.
+With many various interpretations of proxy voting rules, it's safest to get things down on paper.
+Mail or fax ballot cards to The AAG CHALLENGER PROXY COMMITTEE c/o Steve Nieman, PO Box 602, Brush Prairie, WA 98606 or fax to (360) 666-6483.